Touch the Hand

 "Touch the Hand" is a song co-written and recorded by American country music singer Conway Twitty.
 It was released in August 1975 as the first single from the album The High Priest of Country Music.
-A ballad that became one of his 41 Billboard magazine No. 1 songs (all but one of them on the Hot Country Singles charts), the song represented one half of a double-sided hit for Twitty in 1975.
-The other side was "Don't Cry Joni."
+A ballad that became one of his 41 Billboard No. 1 songs (all but one of them on the Hot Country Singles chart), the song represented one half of a double-sided hit for Twitty in 1975.
+The other side was "Don't Cry Joni".

-Initially, Twitty claimed to have written Touch the Hand.
-But after Ron Peterson (twice president of the Nashville Songwriters Association) filed a copyright infringement suit against the singer in Nashville on September 23, 1975, Peterson was properly credited.
+Initially, Twitty claimed to have written "Touch the Hand", but after Ron Peterson (twice president of the Nashville Songwriters Association) filed a copyright infringement suit against the singer in Nashville on September 23, 1975, Peterson was properly credited.